medic/cht-docs/content/en/apps/examples/covid-rdt-reference-app.md

 27 high resolutions images taken from a demonstration CHW device are [available for download](CHT.COVID-19.RDT.Images.zip).
 These cover the entire usage of the reference app.

 ### Videos

+Provided here are two videos of the Provision and Capture forms in the COVID-19 application.

 #### Provision